A 10-Second Guide To What Traders Are Buzzing About This Morning

-From Dave Lutz of Stifel, Nicolaus, here are the top topics this morning:
+Via Dave Lutz of Stifel, Nicolaus, here’s a 10second guide to what traders are chatting about on this lovely Jobs Day morning:

-Good Morning!
-There was a Huge rally in the $US and Yields overnight on headlines Summers to be nominated next week — both have mostly reversed as traders man their desks (This is well expected by the markets at this point) — US futures are mixed, with NDX outperforming again despite AAPL being marked lower.
-EU markets are mostly weaker, with only the DAX near unchanged in very light trading (Yom Kippur begins at Sundown), as headlines spark selling in Italian Banks (LCH Clearnet changes) — In Asia the Nikkei was up small in heavy volume, as the Yen fell against the Dollar on Summers chatter.
-EM Asia retreated however on Summers tapering concerns — with Indonesia off 1%, Sensex off 25bp, and Malaysia mostly flat.
+Morning!
+US futures are up small, and the 10YY retreating after breaching the 3% barrier overnight, but all bets are off until we get the NFP number at 8:30 — Most houses on the street expecting a number of 200k+.
+Seems consensus is the Taper argument looses steam below 150k, but above 250k the street has to reset expectations above a initial tapering of $US10-$12B.

-To be honest, just shows that Summers is well expected as Nikkei headlines hit well before these markets closed.
-US Yields are flat, retreating off the initial Summers spike — and the DXY, while well off overnight peaks, is elevated, providing a headwind to commodities.
+Volume is mixed overseas, and most EU markets are trending flat.
+Keep an eye on the Italian market into their equity close, as chatter continues that Berlusconi will take down the government over the weekend.
+In Asia, Rupee bounces again as shorts cover on new RBI Governor — Sensex has biggest weekly advance in 2 months — but Nikkei lost 1.5% as the Yen strengthened and Investors took profits after a strong week in Japan.
+Asian PC makers Lenovo and Acer fell as DRAM prices continue to trend higher, speculation Hynix’s plant out longer than a few weeks has concerns of Margin Pressure abounding.

 Business Insider Emails & Alerts